microsoft/DeepSpeed/blogs/deepspeed-chat/README.md

 Our pipeline includes three main steps:

-*	Step 1: Supervised finetuning (SFT), where human responses to various queries are carefully selected to finetune the pretrained language models.
+*	**Step 1: Supervised finetuning (SFT)**, where human responses to various queries are carefully selected to finetune the pretrained language models.
-*	Step 2: Reward model finetuning, where a separate (usually smaller than the SFT) model (RW) is trained with a dataset that has human-provided rankings of multiple answers to the same query.
+*	**Step 2: Reward model finetuning**, where a separate (usually smaller than the SFT) model (RW) is trained with a dataset that has human-provided rankings of multiple answers to the same query.
-*	Step 3: RLHF training, where the SFT model is further finetuned with the reward feedback from the RW model using the Proximal Policy Optimization (PPO) algorithm.
+*	**Step 3: RLHF training**, where the SFT model is further finetuned with the reward feedback from the RW model using the Proximal Policy Optimization (PPO) algorithm.

 We provide two additional features in Step 3 to help improve model quality:

-*	Exponential Moving Average (EMA) collection, where an EMA based checkpoint can be chosen for the final evaluation.
+*	**Exponential Moving Average (EMA) collection**, where an EMA based checkpoint can be chosen for the final evaluation.
-*	Mixture Training, which mixes the pretraining objective (i.e., the next word prediction) with the PPO objective to prevent regression performance on public benchmarks like SQuAD2.0.
+*	**Mixture Training**, which mixes the pretraining objective (i.e., the next word prediction) with the PPO objective to prevent regression performance on public benchmarks like SQuAD2.0.

 The two training features, EMA and Mixed Training, are often omitted by other recent efforts since they can be optional.
 However, according to InstructGPT, EMA checkpoints generally provide better response quality than conventional final trained model and Mixture Training can help the model retain the pre-training benchmark solving ability.
 As such, we provide them for users to fully get the training experience as described in InstructGPT and strike for higher model quality.

 In addition to being highly consistent with InstructGPT paper, we also provide convenient features to support researchers and practitioners to train their own RLHF model with multiple data resources:

-*	Data Abstraction and Blending Capabilities: DeepSpeed-Chat is able to train the model with multiple datasets for better model quality.
+*	***Data Abstraction and Blending Capabilities:*** DeepSpeed-Chat is able to train the model with multiple datasets for better model quality.
 It is equipped with (1) an abstract dataset layer to unify the format of different datasets; and (2) data splitting/blending capabilities so that the multiple datasets are properly blended then split across the 3 training stages.

 To illustrate the effectiveness of our training pipeline, we demonstrate the model quality with multi-round conversation as shown in the experience section.